 Wi-Fi is available throughout the College.
-To connect, join the 'SSC-Secure' network from your device and enter the username and password you were assigned at check-in.
-If you are experiencing issues with Wi-Fi and internet connectivity, please contact the Swoop helpdesk on 1300 333 200 (option 3, option 2).
+To connect, join the 'SSC-CONNECT' network from your device and enter the password provided during check-in.
+If you are having trouble connecting to Wi-Fi, please contact CompNow by telephone, Monday-Friday: